uclaacm/transfer-accel-portfolio-website-workshop/03-html-css-position-layout/README.md

 On layout, we'll discuss:

 * What is CSS Grid?
-What is it useful for?
-* What is Flexbox?
-What is it useful for (note: this will be brief)?
+* What is it useful for?
+* What are some other alternatives?

 We'll then put this all together and work on a pretty neat website!